uohack/web-basics/README.md

 * Simple is always better
 * This stuff takes time and practice to get better (start with your own personal website)
 * Technologies are constantly changing so **never stop learning**

+# More fun stuff

+These are some tools and tricks that I've learned over the years.
+They don't really fit into the presentation but some of you might be interested.

+### Text editors

+Earlier in this document I suggested you open Notepad on PCs or TextEdit on Macs to create some HTML code.
+There's nothing wrong with these text editors but they are **very** bare bones compared to others like.
+Below is a list of popular text editors that I have used over the years.

+* [TextWrangler](http://www.barebones.com/products/textwrangler/): This is the typical my-first-editor for many students.
+It works well, is very simple, and is hard to mess up.
+There are no frills but that's totally fine when you're first learning about web development.
+And it's free.
+If you're not sure which text editor to download, this is probably the one for you.
+* [Sublime Text](https://www.sublimetext.com/): This is a freemium text editor that I graduated to after TextWrangler.
+For whatever reason it just felt more authentic than TextWrangler but it was still pretty simple.
+You can install **a lot** of plugins to Sublime to make your life easier but you really don't need them when your getting started.
+The only downside to Sublime is that if you use the free download it will prompt you to register and pay for a license.
+You don't have to, you can hit cancel every time but it does get kind of annoying.
+I bought the license at one point and I remember being surprised by how cheap it was.
+* [BBEdit](http://www.barebones.com/products/bbedit/demo.html): BBEdit is the paid-for version of TextWrangler and offers a lot of great features, such as comparing two files for differences and searching through directories.
+I use this at work for most of my development work.
+For whatever reason it doesn't tab as well as Sublime does but that's something I can deal with.
+If you're willing to pay for a nice text editor, this is a good option.
+* [Atom](https://atom.io/): A few years ago there was a big effort by Github to make a text editor for the cool kids.
+It feels like a pro-level version of Sublime Text with a lot of built in features, specifically related to Github.
+I used it a little.
+The biggest perk was a live MarkDown preview and it's free.

+### Stack Overflow

+When you first start doing web development Google will be your best friend.
+And 9 times out of ten StackOverflow will be the first few results.
+StackOverflow is a forum (?) where you can ask any question about code and someone will answer it.
+But better than that, chances are someone has already asked a question about the issue you're having so the answer is sitting there waiting for you!

+While many of your questions will already be answered, don't be afraid to ask questions too.
+They'll tell you if your question has already been answered or have an answer for you in a few hours.

+*Note: Etiquette dictates that you simplify your code as much as possible before asking your question.
+Before you post a question, make sure you've boiled down your issue to the root cause and never post the entirety of your code in a question.
+This technique has an added benefit: When you break down the problem into smaller parts it's common to find a solution before you ever ask the question.*

+### Version control

+While version control is vastly outside the scope of this document, I would be remiss if I didn't mention it.

+When you're working on an essay it's good to save early and often, as well as back up the file to a cloud service.
+The equivalent to that in programming is version control.

+This is kind of a complex subject so I don't want to get too deep into it but if you want to use version control you'll probably want to use a service like Github or BitBucket.
+They're pretty similar but the most popular one is Github.

+To confuse you a bit more, both Github and BitBucket utilize a version control system called [Git](https://help.github.com/articles/set-up-git/) at their core.

+You can think of Git as saving your essay early and often while Github and BitBucket offer the cloud backup.
+They offer a lot of other features as well, like issue tracking, wikis and even some simple website hosting.
+Both are free to the casual user.

+You might have noticed that this document and all of my examples are in Github.

+Long story short, if you want to get into web development, you'll need to start using version control sooner or later.
+If you're just getting started, I recommend starting with Github because they have a lot of [getting started documentation](https://guides.github.com/).